-The greater Sydney region is around 12, 300 kilometres and is the most populous city in Australia with a population of 4,921,000 and a population density of 400 people per square kilometre in the Greater Sydney region.
+The greater Sydney region is around 12,300 kilometres and is the most populous city in Australia with a population of 4.9 million and a population density of 400 people per square kilometre in the Greater Sydney region.
 The predominant age group in Sydney is 25-34 years with households comprised primarily of childless couples.

-Agent commissions in Sydney are surprising, generally a little lower than the fees you can expect in other capital cities, but are still around 1.84 - 2.0% of the value of your property.
-On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.
-All up, your total cost is likely to be well over $20,000 if you decide to sell with a traditional agent as opposed to as low as $694 if you sell your home yourself with the help of PropertyNow.
+Agent commissions in Sydney are surprising, generally a little lower than the fees you can expect in other capital cities, but are still around 1.84 – 2.0% of the value of your property.
+On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees.
+As a general rule, most traditional agents recommend you allocate around 1% of the asking price towards advertising.
+For an $800,000 property this equates to $8000 in advertising costs, plus your commission fees on top.
+However selling your home yourself through PropertyNow costs as little as $694.

 Moving into 2020, the real estate market in Sydney has shown growth for the first time since April 2018, with values starting to rise again.
 Dwelling values in Sydney were up 6.2% in the first three months ending 2019 and coming into 2020 and 1.6% over the last 12 months, showing an average annual growth of 5.2% over the last decade.

 Both house and unit values have been rising.
 As of January 2020, the median dwelling price in Sydney is $840,072 with median house values at $956,249 and median unit values of $736,530.
 Auction clearance rates are at 77% as of December 2019 – which is much higher than the 41% of 2018.